 Create a set of five photographs which clearly present a specific theme, genre, concept or shared content and which display your unique expressive concerns as presented through the medium of photography.
-You are free to return to approaches employed in previous assignments or to extend out into unexplored territory.
+You are free to return to approaches employed in previous assignments or to extend out into unexplored processes that reach "Beyond the Frame" of traditional photographic experience.